 KUORA INC. (Nevada) And ICON MEDIA HOLDINGS, INC (Nevada) - ACQUISITION TRANSACTION

-/EIN News/ -- Xi’an, China and Singapore, Jan.
-05, 2023 (GLOBE NEWSWIRE) -- Kuora Inc., formerly known as All American Pet Company, Inc (OTC: AAPT) (the “Company”, $AAPT), a Nevada Corporation, together with Icon Media Holdings, Inc., (OTC Pink: ICNM) (the “Company”, $ICNM), wish to make the following announcement:
+Xi'an, China and Singapore, Jan.
+05, 2023 (GLOBE NEWSWIRE) -- Kuora Inc., formerly known as All American Pet Company, Inc AAPT (the "Company", $AAPT), a Nevada Corporation, together with Icon Media Holdings, Inc., ICNM (the "Company", $ICNM), wish to make the following announcement:

 Kuora Inc. has on December 26th 2022 entered into an Agreement with Eastwin8 Pte Ltd (Eastwin8), a Singapore subsidiary company 100% owned by Icon Media Holdings, Inc (ICNM) through which Eastwin8 will purchase 100% of the paid up capital of Kuora, Inc (China) (or Xi'an Xiaohuangren Industrial Interconnect Data Technology Limited), bearing enterprise registration number 91610103MA6UT0FW0R, (the "Kuora China Shares"), a China limited liability company (Xi'an Xiaohuangren) and all its subsidiary companies and associated companies) (collectively the "Kuora China Group").